-Use a hyphen with the prefix “re” where the word would otherwise be confusing.
+With the prefix “re” if the word would otherwise be confusing

 In a series, place a comma after each item but not before the final “and” or “or” unless the lack of a comma creates confusion.
 A comma before the final "and" or "or" is commonly called a serial comma or Oxford comma.

 - Books, pencils and rulers are kept in the stockroom

 - The competencies tested during the interview are conflict management, organizational awareness, impact and influence, and service orientation

 - The ministries of Health, Energy and Mines, and Forests (so it is not interpreted as ministries of Health, Energy, and Mines and Forests)